Don’t Head Back-to-College Without These 3 Documents

 - For adult children attending college at an out-of-state university, parents will want to execute separate documents in both the student’s home state and college state.
 These “worst-case scenario” documents will probably never have to be used.
 But having them in place will give you great peace of mind while your child is away at school.

-At Campbell Long, we believe in delivering a personalized level of service and care to our clients.
-We are happy to look over your existing estate planning documents or help you create new ones.
-Please call or email us at 866-566-9494 or Assistant@jlonglaw.com.
+At Long Law Group, we believe in delivering a personalized level of service and care to our clients.
+We are happy to review your college legal documents or existing estate planning documents or help you create new ones.
+Please contact us at at contact@jlonglaw.com or 312-344-3644